exasol/postgresql-virtual-schema/doc/extension_store/README.md

     * ID and version
         * Required to detect if an older version is already installed
         * Required to detect if the user tries to install another VS using the same configuration
-    * Paths to installed libraries and configuration files on BucketFS
+    * Path to installed libraries and configuration files on BucketFS for this extension
-        * File names might change in newer versions.
+        * All files for an extension are stored in a common prefix containing extension ID and version
-        * Needed to delete files from BucketFS during update/delete
+        * The path might change in later versions of the extension store, so we should store it.
     * Parameters with `scope=configuration`
         * Required when creating a new VS using the same configuration.
         * Cannot be changed during update.
 Maybe hide them?